Van Nuys City Hall: Culture

 The Van Nuys Arts Festival takes place every year directly outside of the Van Nuys City Hall, and serves as an important cultural and artistic exchange for local residents and San Fernando Valley residents.
 Each year the program is supported by the Los Angeles Department of Cultural Affairs and is an important preservation and cultivation tool of the San Fernando Valley's history and culture where the Hall itself creates an open public gathering space.

-Los Angeles City Councilmember Nury Martinez has helped create Van Nuys Movie Nights at the Van Nuys City Hall as a means of bringing local families together within the community for free entertainment as well.
-The backdrop of the historic City Hall was thought to be of cultural significance to the Councilmember, as indicated by spokeswoman Linda Serrato for Nury Martinez.